-- Fabric Frame.
 You can also cover the frame with fabric.
 Wash, dry and iron the fabric first.
 Then cut it to size.
-Either cut it to fit only the top (frayed edges can be cute) and glue it down, stretching and working out any lumps or cut it so you can stretch it over the frame and attach in back using glue or a staple gun.
+Either cut it to fit only the top (frayed edges can be cute) and glue it down, stretching and working out any lumps... or cut the fabric so you can stretch it over the frame and attach in back using glue or a staple gun.

 The picture shown here came from the reader gallery by Dena.
 She made meaningful and creative photo frames using the special fabric from her MIL's sewing room to make these beautiful fabric frame memorial gifts.

 A lot of these ideas can start with simple decoupage.
-You may like our:
+You may like these:

 Framing photos is always well worth the effort.
 But don't stop there.
 It's a lot of fun to frame other things too like:

 Start with a double photo frame...
 Place the frame face up on newspaper and cover one of the two sides to protect it from spills.
 Pour plaster in the uncovered side, wiping any spills immediately with a wet cloth.
 Have your little one make an imprint of his or her hand.
 After it dries, put a current photo of the baby or child in the other side.
 This gift will be treasured for years to come.
 The double frame works as a mold and will be used to hold both the hand print and the photo.